-- 2. Professional Review is the process by which the final judgement for institution membership and registration is made.
+- 2. The Professional Review Interview is the process by which the final assessment for institution membership and registration is made.
 Before a candidate is presented for review, administrative judgements will have been made to ensure that there is a prima facie case.
 This prior clearance both reduces the work to be done by the Professional Review Assessors and highlights the particular contribution they have to make. - 3.
-In the process of Professional Review there is much emphasis on an assessment of: - Current competence in professional practice; - Personal commitment to professional codes of practice on conduct, risk, the environment and continuing professional development.

-'Competence and Commitment' are the key words in preparation for Professional Review.
-Requirements are presented in varying levels of detail.

-'Roles and Responsibilities' are classified as follows:
+In the process of Professional Review there is much emphasis on an assessment of: - Current competence in professional practice; - Personal commitment to professional codes of practice on conduct, risk, the environment and continuing professional development. - 4.
+Competence and Commitment are the key words in preparation for Professional Review.
+Requirements are presented in varying levels of detail. - 5.
+In general terms, 'Roles and Responsibilities' are classified as follows: